NinjaCoder90/squiggle/README.md

 • How you organized yourselves to work on it?

 > **Oussama Driouache:**
-  First I started searching how could we communicate between different JVM, then I have started to develop it.
-Afterwards I started building up the javafx layout with the different panes.
+  First I searched for ways to permit the communication between different JVM, and then I have started to develop it.
+Afterwards, I started building up the javafx layout with the different panes.

+> **Emanuele Pippa:**
+  After Oussama proposed this type of project/game, we looked for information about it on web-sites, trying to understand how to work and how to implement RMI (Remote Method Invocation).
+Nevertheless, the final solution has been found by my colleague Oussama.
+In the development of this game I wrote some methods, like assigning points, worked on finding bugs and errors during the implementation and helped fixing them.

 • How you used Git?